 With central diabetes insipidus, the body doesn’t produce enough of the antidiuretic hormone known as vasopressin.

 Vasopressin is secreted by the pituitary gland located in the brain.
 It actually regulates how well the body retains water.
 When the body can’t hold water long enough to nourish and hydrate it sends being secreted pretty quickly.
 No matter how much your dog drinks, he/she just can’t seem to get enough.
 That’s because the water is literally going in one end and coming out the other.

 With nephrogenic diabetes insipidus the dog’s body produces enough vasopressin, but the kidneys fail to respond effectively to it.

 This condition tends to be a little more complicated than central diabetes insipidus.
 It’s caused by the kidneys inability to respond appropriately to the release of vasopressin.
 The pituitary gland does it’s job, but the body won’t pick up the command to work with it.
 In this case, synthetic hormones will not work.

-Unfortunately, the lifespan of a dog with this condition is guarded.
-The reason for this is because there are limited ways to treat a dog with nephrogenic diabetes.
-That’s not to say that the disease is a death sentence, but it will require frequent monitoring and an entire lifestyle change that involves:
+Unfortunately, there are limited ways to treat a dog with nephrogenic diabetes.
+It requires frequent monitoring and an entire lifestyle change that involves:

 - making sure the dog has access to water at all times